Last Updated on May 31, 2023 by Dave Schoenbeck

 How do you differentiate your business from your competitors?
-First, companies must create a defensible moat around their business that portrays them as truly unique and exciting to their prospects.
+First, companies must create a defensible moat around their business that portrays them as unique and exciting to their prospects.

 This “unique selling proposition” is always different and is much more critical for your business’s longevity than simply offering competitive prices.

 Most small businesses try to copy their competitors instead of finding an underexploited place in the market and defending their turf.
 This is a big mistake.